adamlazz/rsink/README.md

 ignore-existing
 ```

-rsink also comes with a `sync` profile for a source to destination sync.
+The `dump` profile sends source's new files to the destination, where they stay. rsink also comes with a `sync` profile for a source to destination sync.
 Files no longer on the source will be deleted from the destination.

 * For a full list of options run `man rsync`.
 * You can name profiles whatever you want.